bytecodealliance/regalloc2/doc/DESIGN.md

 The allocator operates on an input program that is in a standard CFG
-representation: the function body is a list of basic blocks, and each block has a list of insructions and zero or more successors.
+representation: the function body is a list of basic blocks, and each block has a list of instructions and zero or more successors.
 The allocator also requires the client to provide predecessors for each block, and these must be consistent with the successor lists.